AE9RB/dspp/README.md

-# dspp - Digital Signal Processing for C++11
+# dspp - DSP for C++

-The dspp library is a collection of C++11 algorithms which are the building blocks for software defined radios.
+The dspp library is a collection of algorithms which are the building blocks for software defined radios.

-## Features
+ * Modern C++11 using header-only templates.

- * No external dependencies.
+ * No external libraries are necessary.
  * Integrated benchmarking and testing framework.
- * All algorithms work with floats, doubles, and fixed point types.
+ * All algorithms work with float, double, and fixed point types.
- * Core building blocks are header-only templates.